wp-plugins/ls-buddypress-activity-plus-tabs-extension/readme.txt

 == Changelog ==
 = 2.8 (17.11.2014) =
- * Fix for not Buddypress ready themes
+ * "Add new" buttons added

 = 2.7 (22.10.2013) =
  * Fix for not Buddypress ready themes